sgdw/glight/README.rst

 Included are the following applications:

-- **glight.py**    - commandline app for controlling color of the G-devices
+- **glight.py**    - commandline app for controlling LED colors of your G-devices
 - **glight_ui.py** - GTK-UI for glight.py
 - **glight_fx.py** - some experiments on changing colors depending on e.g. system load